ndejong/terraform-digitalocean-opnsense-image/README.md

 output "action_status" { value = "${module.opnsense-cloud-image-builder.action_status}"}
 ```

+The user should perform a `terraform destroy` once complete to remove the resources that have allocated in the local
+`tfstate` - they can all safely be destroyed, your new Droplet image will not be removed in this destroy action.

 ## Warning!
 The default rules used in this arrangement differ from the default OPNsense rules in that they **allow** access to the